FREE MENTAL HEALTH ASSESSMENT. start here

-If you’ve been diagnosed with depression, your healthcare provider may have suggested that you use a type of medication called an antidepressant.
+If you’ve been diagnosed with depression, your healthcare provider may have suggested antidepressant medication to relieve symptoms like sadness, emptiness, insomnia, fatigue and more.

-In addition to depression, some SSRIs are also prescribed to treat other mental health issues, including anxiety disorders and mood disorders.
+Some SSRIs are also prescribed to treat mental health issues like anxiety disorders and other mood disorders.

 Currently, several different SSRI antidepressants are used to treat depression, anxiety disorders and other conditions.
 They include:

 Sertraline (Zoloft®) is used to treat depression, OCD, PTSD, premenstrual dysphoric disorder and anxiety disorders such as social anxiety disorder and panic disorder.
 It’s also occasionally prescribed off-label to treat premature ejaculation (PE).
-Sertraline was first approved by the FDA for use as a treatment for depression in 1999.
-As of 2018, not only was sertraline the most common SSRI antidepressant, but also the most widely used psychiatric medication in the United States.
+Sertraline was first approved by the FDA for use as a treatment for depression in 1991.
+As of 2018, not only was sertraline the most commonly prescribed SSRI antidepressant, but it was also the most widely used psychiatric medication in the United States.

 Vortioxetine (Trintellix®) gained its FDA approval in 2013.
 Because Trintellix is a newer SSRI on the market, it's not available as an affordable generic, and so it's not yet considered a first-line treatment.

 Serotonin–norepinephrine reuptake inhibitors, or SNRIs, are a common type of antidepressant used to treat depression, as well as some anxiety and nerve pain disorders.

-SNRIs work similarly to SSRIs by blocking the reabsorption of serotonin, increasing the level of serotonin that’s active in your brain and body.
-But they perform a sort of dual function by also blocking the reabsorption of a different neurotransmitter called norepinephrine.
+SNRIs work similarly to SSRIs by blocking the reabsorption of serotonin to increase the level of this neurotransmitter that’s active in your brain and body.
+But they perform a sort of dual function by also blocking the reabsorption of a different neurotransmitter — norepinephrine.

 Numerous SNRI antidepressants are currently prescribed to treat depression, as well as other mood disorders.
 They include:

 Duloxetine (Cymbalta®) is prescribed to treat depression and generalized anxiety disorder.
 Duloxetine has become one of the most widely prescribed medications in the United States since it was approved by the FDA in 2004.
 It’s also approved by the FDA for the treatment of fibromyalgia, chronic musculoskeletal pain and diabetic peripheral neuropathy.

 Venlafaxine (Effexor®) is prescribed to treat depression and — in its extended-release form — is also used to treat anxiety disorders, including generalized anxiety disorder, social anxiety disorder and panic disorder.
-Venlafaxine may be used off-label to treat other conditions such as diabetic neuropathy, fibromyalgia, complex pain syndromes, premenstrual dysphoric disorder and as a preventive medication for migraines.
+Venlafaxine may be used off-label to treat other conditions such as diabetic neuropathy, fibromyalgia, complex pain syndromes and premenstrual dysphoric disorder, and as a preventive medication for migraines.

 TCAs increase the amounts of serotonin and norepinephrine in your brain, and are about equally as effective as SSRIs.
-However, they’re used much less commonly these days due to their higher risk of causing certain side effects and drug interactions.
+However, they’re used much less commonly these days due to their higher risk of side effects and drug interactions.

-Tricyclic antidepressants are occasionally used as second-line antidepressants for people who don’t respond well to SSRIs or SNRIs.
-For some people, they can help to alleviate depression symptoms when other, newer treatments don’t work or cause unwanted side effects.
+Tricyclic antidepressants are occasionally used as second-line antidepressants when newer treatments such as SSRIs or SNRIs don’t work or cause unwanted side effects.

-For others, they’re used off-label as treatments for everything from chronic pain to anxiety.
-As some tricyclic antidepressants have sedating effects, they may be used off-label as sleep aids for people who struggle with insomnia.
+Since some tricyclic antidepressant drugs have sedating effects, they may be used in very low doses off-label as sleep aids for people who struggle with insomnia.

-If you’re prescribed a tricyclic antidepressant, it’s important to be aware of the side effects of antidepressants in this class, as well as their potential drug interactions.
-Our complete guide to depression medications explains how these medications work in more detail, as well as how they should be used safely.
+If you’re prescribed a tricyclic antidepressant, it’s important to be aware of the side effects of antidepressants in this class, as well as their potential drug interactions — check out our complete guide to depression medications for more on using them safely.

 Currently, a variety of tricyclic antidepressants are used to treat depression, anxiety disorders and other conditions.
 They include:

 Desipramine (Norpramin®) is prescribed to treat depression.
 Desipramine is slightly less likely to cause certain side effects compared to other tricyclic antidepressants.
 It may also be prescribed off-label to treat neuropathic pain, bulimia nervosa, irritable bowel syndrome and several other conditions.

-Doxepin is a tricyclic antidepressant that’s prescribed to treat depression and certain forms of anxiety.
+Doxepin is prescribed to treat depression and certain forms of anxiety.
 It may also be used off-label to treat other conditions, such as migraines and neuropathic pain.
 At a much lower dose, doxepin is approved for use as a sleeping pill sold under the brand name Silenor®.
 It was once sold as Sinequan®, but this was discontinued.

-Imipramine (Tofranil) is a tricyclic antidepressant that’s used as a treatment for depression.
-It’s occasionally used as a second-line medication to treat depression with melancholic and atypical features, as well as to treat bedwetting in children.
-It may also be used off-label for panic disorder and neuropathic pain.
+Imipramine (Tofranil®) is used as a treatment for depression and, occasionally, as a second-line medication to treat depression with melancholic and atypical features.
+It can also be used to treat bedwetting in children, and may be used off-label for panic disorder and neuropathic pain.

-Nortriptyline (Pamelor) is another tricyclic antidepressant used to treat depression.
-It may also be prescribed off-label as a treatment for chronic pain, myofascial pain, orofacial pain, diabetic neuropathy and postherpetic neuralgia, a potential complication of shingles.
+Nortriptyline (Pamelor®) is another TCA used to treat depression, but is also prescribed off-label for chronic pain, myofascial pain, orofacial pain, diabetic neuropathy and postherpetic neuralgia (a potential complication of shingles).

-Tetracyclic antidepressants are another older class of antidepressants.
+Tetracyclic antidepressants (TeCAs) are another older class of antidepressants.
 They were introduced in the 1970s and 1980s and work similarly to tricyclic antidepressants.
-Tetracyclic antidepressants are often referred to as “atypical” antidepressants.

-Like other antidepressants, tetracyclic antidepressants work by increasing the levels of certain neurotransmitters (including serotonin and norepineprhine) affected in people with depression or anxiety disorders.
+Like other antidepressants, tetracyclic antidepressants work by increasing the levels of certain neurotransmitters (including serotonin and norepinephrine) affected in people with depression or anxiety disorders.

 While they’re less commonly used for depression than newer antidepressants such as SSRIs and SNRIs, some tetracyclic antidepressants are used to treat people who have depression at the same time as issues such as anxiety or difficulty sleeping.